 When will my books arrive?

-Deliveries go out on Wednesdays and Saturdays and will arrive at your door between the hours of 5 pm and 9 pm.
+Deliveries go out on Wednesdays and will arrive at your door between the hours of 5 pm and 9 pm.
 If you place your order later in the day it might not go out until the next delivery day, but we try our best to stay as current as possible.